Can I foster outside of Toronto?

 I have cats, can I foster?

-I have two or more dogs, can I foster?
+I have three dogs of my own, can I foster?

-We will not foster out to homes that have more than two dogs, as the foster needs some one on one time, that you might not be able to give with four dogs in the home.
+We will not foster out to homes that have three or more dogs, as the foster needs some one on one time, that you might not be able to give with four dogs in the home.

 Are medical expenses covered?